 Conclusion

-In this article, you have learned how to create a DataFrame with zero rows, with or without columns, add rows to the DataFrame, and many more with examples.
+In this article, I have explained how to create a DataFrame with zero rows, with or without columns, add rows to the DataFrame, and many more with examples.

 Happy Learning !!